sahara101/Movie-Roulette/README.md

 Forked from https://github.com/Akasiek/Random-Plex-Movie

-I want to add it to docker and also to be able to start Apple TV directly from it.

 # Random Plex Movie
 Docker container which chooses a random movie from your Plex Library.
-You can send a watch request to Plex Client with the chosen movie.
-You can also turn on your Apple TV and each chosen movie has links to TMDB, Trakt and IMDB.

 # Tested Players
 - Apple TV - with turn on function